INFOSYS221-2021/lab-03-group-8/README.md

   INCREMENT last value to empty string
   DECREMENT string range by 1
 ENDWHILE
 PRINT result
 STOP

-Exercise 5

 Version 1
 GET the number
-DETERMINE the number of digits
+convert to string
+get length of string
-IF the value is an integer COUNT
+if first value is “-“
+	Length - 1
 SHOW the count
 END